mongodb/specifications/source/extended-json.rst

 Transforming Language-Specific Data Structures ..............................................

-When transforming a language-specific data structure, such as one emitted by a BSON parser, into extended JSON, a generator MUST emit the extended JSON form for the BSON type corresponding to the type of the data structure.
+When there is a corresponding BSON type for a given language-specific type, a generator MUST convert this type to extended JSON in a way that corresponds to the BSON representation.
 For example, a Python ``datetime`` object must be represented the same as a BSON datetime type.

 Extended JSON Format
 --------------------